 3. Keep it Simple

-Do not go to a pitch with a grand plan of expansion within next few months.
+Do not go to a pitch with a grand plan of expansion within the next few months.
 Always try to go slow when it comes to expanding your business.
 All big businesses that are now successful have started with a small idea and they stayed with their small idea for a long period of time.
 Amazon, who is the largest online retailer today has started only with the idea of selling books online.
 That should be your approach too.

 4. Leave The Door Open For Opportunities

 If you just keep your eyes open, you will get a lot of opportunities that you have never thought of before.
 Startup and entrepreneurship culture is now a part of entertainment too.
 Previously, when you wanted to get funding for your business, your only option was to reach out to investors or to go for a bank loan.
 The scenarios have changed a lot with TV shows like Shark Tank from ABC.
-Investors are now more interested in investing in you, than they were ever before.
+Investors are now more interested in investing in you than they were ever before.
 However, it is up to you at the end of the day to keep an eye out for the opportunities that might arise.

-If you are confident with your idea, do not hesitate to go for every opportunity that comes in front of you.
+If you are confident about your idea, do not hesitate to go for every opportunity that comes in front of you.
 Whether it is a business competition or an investment program, you should always be the first person to apply if you need funding.

 5. Equity or Loan

 This is a dilemma that many entrepreneurs face in their lifetime.
-When you are trying to source funds for your business, should you offer an equity of your company or should it be a loan with an interest rate?
+When you are trying to source funds for your business, should you offer equity of your company or should it be a loan with an interest rate?
 This is a tough decision and the choice varies based on a lot of factors.
 In general, you should definitely go for the loan option if you think your business can be worth a lot more than it is today.

 On the other hand, if you think that you need the expertise of an investor or if you are not sure whether the business will grow or not after a certain extent, going for equity is not a bad option either.
 If you are going for equity, make sure that you are finalizing every piece of the deal beforehand.
-There can be many different forms of an equity deal.
+There can be many different forms of equity deal.
 It can be a simple percentage share of your company or it can also be a royalty deal with a part of the company.
-It is up to you and the investor to discuss and formulate a deal that works for both the parties.
+It is up to you and the investor to discuss and formulate a deal that works for both parties.

 Whenever you are sourcing funds for a business, make sure that you are keeping the lawyers involved.
-Even if you do not have a regular lawyer for your business, you should definitely have one when you are sourcing fund as it will save you a lot of trouble and hassle in future.
+Even if you do not have a regular lawyer for your business, you should definitely have one when you are sourcing funds as it will save you a lot of trouble and hassle in the future.
 There are expert lawyers out there who only work with entrepreneurs.
 Try to find one of the good ones and you will see amazing results.